Experiencing poor performance with your legacy antivirus? Try CB Defense.

 The finalists for the RSAC Innovation Sandbox Contest have been announced (CSO).
 Arkose Labs uses global telemetry and enforcement technology to prevent online fraud.
 It offers a 100% service-level agreement on fraud prevention.
 Axonius is a cybersecurity asset management platform that provides a unified view of all devices within an organization's environment, including cloud, IoT, and BYOD assets.
 Capsule8 provides a real-time, zero-day exploit detection platform for Linux production environments.
 CloudKnox Security uses activity-based authorization to provide identity and privilege management for hybrid cloud environments.
 DisruptOps provides a cloud-native SaaS-based cloud management platform which automatically detects and fixes security, operational, and economic issues in cloud environments.
 Duality Technologies' SecurePlus™ platform uses high-performance homomorphic encryption to allow advanced computations and analytics on encrypted data.
 Eclypsium provides hardware and firmware protection that identifies and defends against device-level vulnerabilities.
 Salt Security provides real-time, behavior-based protection against logic-based API attacks.
 ShiftLeft's Ocular examines software artifacts to identify technical and business logic vulnerabilities, as well as detecting data leaks from source code.
 WireWheel is a cloud-based data privacy and protection platform to help organizations comply with privacy regulations like GDPR and CCPA.

-This CyberWire look back at the Week that Was discusses events affecting Australia, China, Lithuania, Russia, United Kingdom, United States.
+Today's issue includes events affecting Australia, China, Lithuania, Russia, United Kingdom, United States.